-CRAN is maintained by the efforts of volunteers (the “CRAN team”) and the resources of the R Foundation and the employers of those volunteers (WU Wien, TU Dortmund, U Oxford, AT&T Research).
+CRAN is maintained by the efforts of volunteers (the “CRAN team”) and the resources of the R Foundation and the employers of those volunteers (WU Wien, TU Dortmund, U Oxford, U Auckland).
 Having a package distributed by CRAN is subject to a set of policies, and submitting a package (including an update) to CRAN indicates agreement to these policies.

-CRAN hosts packages in publication quality and is not a development platform.
+CRAN hosts packages of publication quality and is not a development platform.
 A package’s contribution has to be non-trivial.

 Distributing code or documentation is subject to legal requirements, and CRAN operates in many jurisdictions.
 One of the aims of these policies is to ensure that the distributors meet their legal obligations of diligence without excessive work.